hartogss/cxx-langstat/README.md

 ## Implemented Analyses
 ##### Algorithm Library Analysis (ALA)
 Anecdotal evidence suggests that the [C++ Standard Library Algorithms](https://en.cppreference.com/w/cpp/algorithm) are rarely used, motivating analysis to check this claim.
-ALA finds and counts calls to function template from the STL algorithms, however, currently only of the non-modifying sequence operations and the minimum/maximum operations; also, the C++20 `std::ranges` algorithms aren't considered. \
+ALA finds and counts calls to function template from the STL algorithms, however, currently only of the non-modifying sequence operations and the minimum/maximum operations; also, the C++20 `std::ranges` algorithms aren't considered.
-A usage of an algorithm is only detected in a call expression.
 ##### Constexpr Analysis (CEA)
-Computes simple statistics on how often variables, function and if statements are constexpr or not constexpr.
+Finds and counts how often variables, functions and `if`-statements are (not) `constexpr`.
+This could help us learning how prevalent compile-time constructs are.
+However, we probably should distinguish between those constructs that aren't `constexpr` and those that can't be.
+Currently, only some trivial conditions that prohibit `constexpr`-ness are checked, leading me to believe that we will underestimate the popularity of the keyword.
 ##### Container Library Analysis (CLA)
 CLA reports variable declarations whose type is a [C++ Standard Library Container](https://en.cppreference.com/w/cpp/container):
-`array`, `vector`, `forward_list`, `list`, `map`, `multimap`, `set`, `multiset`, `unordered_map`, `unordered_multimap`, `unordered_set`, `unordered_multiset`, `queue`, `priority_queue`, `stack`, `deque`.
+`array`, `vector`, `forward_list`, `list`, `map`, `multimap`, `set`, `multiset`, `unordered_map`, `unordered_multimap`, `unordered_set`, `unordered_multiset`, `queue`, `priority_queue`, `stack`, `deque`. \
 "Variable declarations" include member variables and function parameters.
 Other occurrences of containers are not respected.
 ##### Cyclomatic Complexity Analysis (CCA)
-For each explicit (not compiler-generated) function declaration that has a body (i.e. is defined), calculates the so-called cyclomatic complexity.
+For each explicit (not compiler-generated) function declaration that has a body (i.e. is defined), CCA calculates the so-called cyclomatic complexity.
 This concept developed by Thomas J. McCabe, intuitively, computes for a "section of source code the number of independent paths within it, where linearly-independent means that each path has at least one edge that is not in the other paths." (https://en.wikipedia.org/wiki/Cyclomatic_complexity)
 ##### Function Parameter Analysis (FPA)
 FPA extracts and counts the parameters of functions, function templates and their instantiations and specializations.
 This gives us insights about the commonness of the different kinds of parameters: by value, non-`const` lvalue ref, `const` lvalue ref, rvalue ref, forwarding ref.
 ##### Loop Depth Analysis (LDA)